Today in History May 31, 2020

 1926: Actress Marilyn Monroe was born Norma Jeane Mortenson in Los Angeles.

-1939: The British submarine HMS Thetis sank during a trial dive off North Wales with the loss of 99 lives.
+1939: The British submarine HMS Thetis sank during a trial dive off northern Wales with the loss of 99 lives.
 Mexico officially abolished the siesta.

 1943: A civilian flight from Portugal to England was shot down by Germany during World War II, killing all 17 people aboard, including actor Leslie Howard.